raydwaipayan/cowin_alerts/README.md

-PORT=               # Port to run server on CHECK_INTERVAL=     # Interval (in seconds) to query cowin api ALERT_DURATION=     # Time between successful alerts for a pin
+PORT=               # Port to run server on CHECK_INTERVAL=     # Interval (in seconds) to query cowin api ALERT_DURATION=     # Time between successful alerts for a pin AGE_LIMIT=          # Age limit below which it should alert user
 ```